WillHen/ticket-app/README.md

 ng serve
 ```

-This will run the applicatio. on localhost:4200
+This will run the application on localhost:4200

 ## Running the tests